- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Expats moving to Hong Kong will discover deep tradition at the foundations of the city's towering skyscrapers and neon lights.
 East truly does meet West here, which results in a unique cultural mix.
 Some things may feel fairly familiar to Westerners who are new to Hong Kong, while others will be entirely foreign.

-On the whole, many expats find it relatively easy to live in Hong Kong, with its efficient infrastructure and amenities.
+On the whole, many expats find it relatively easy to live in Hong Kong thanks to its efficient infrastructure and amenities.
 The territory has an advanced healthcare system, an elevated standard of schooling and an exemplary public transport system that all serve to significantly decrease the burden of transition.
 Once some of the wrinkles of relocation have been ironed out, expats will also find themselves able to appreciate the city's high levels of safety and practically unlimited entertainment.

 The bustle never stops in Hong Kong’s densely populated centre.
 The former British colony has one of the world's most successful economies and is known for being one of Asia's fiscal tigers, perched near the top of global economic rankings.
-At the same time, however, only a fraction of the Fragrant Harbour is developed, which allows expats who yearn for nature amidst the asphalt to escape and enjoy their natural surroundings.
+At the same time, only a fraction of the Fragrant Harbour is developed, which allows expats who yearn for nature amid the asphalt to escape and enjoy their natural surroundings.

 However, while ostentatious luxury and a devotion to quality are still part of its richly woven fabric, Hong Kong doesn't necessarily offer the same lucrative employment packages it used to.
 As the cost of living continues to climb, vast wealth is becoming less attainable for anyone other than the most senior employees.
 High living costs and limited prospects are also proving a deterrent for expats who don’t already have employment secured in the city.